The Tree and the Chainsaw

 Did you ever have an idea of how something should look?

 And then try to strong-arm it into place using brute force and a twenty-pound sledgehammer?

 Did you ever bloody yourself trying to make the details all glittery and golden?

-Well, welcome to my life as a recovering perfectionist!
+If you said yes, then welcome to my life as a recovering perfectionist!

-Take my original website, for example.
+Take my first website, for example.
 (Please)

 It was supposed to be called TalktoTree.